 You need to communicate and trust yourself and your partner.
 “The idea is to get as close to climax as possible without having a release.
 This ebb and flow of pleasure can be repeated until the person is ready to orgasm,” explains Charyn Pfeuffer, sex writer and author of 101 Ways to Rock Online Dating.
 “When edging is done by a partner who decides when the recipient may come, it’s known as orgasm control.”

-Basically, for female-bodied people, you use your hand or a sex toy (the Womanizer Liberty is perfect for this) to stimulate the clitoris.
+Basically, for vulva owners, you use your hand or a sex toy for external or internal play.
+For dual stimulation, try the Womanizer DUO 2 for blended clitoral and g-spot love.
 When you feel like you’re getting close to orgasm, stop what you’re doing.
 It won’t be easy, but it is worth it.

 “Eventually, with edging, you do finally allow yourself that release and it feels stronger and more powerful than your traditional orgasms,” says Zachary Zane, sex and relationship columnist at Men’s Health.